Buyer’s Guide: Natural Cleaning Products

 The best natural cleaning products should be safe and effective.
-So, to select the recommendations below, we focused on those with the best customer ratings and top scores (A and B grades) on EWG’s Guide to Healthy Cleaning.
+So in selecting the recommendations below, we focused on those with top scores (A and B grades) from the Environmental Working Group.

-2. BEST NATURAL TOILET CLEANER: Seventh Generation Toilet Bowl Cleaner, Emerald Cypress and Fir Scent
+2. BEST TOILET CLEANER: Seventh Generation Toilet Bowl Cleaner

 The toilet is the last place to skimp on cleaning, but this gentle product can get the job done thanks to lactic acid and sugar-derived glucosides.
 Lactic acid is known for its descaling properties, as well as being a natural antibacterial.
 Glucosides are natural surfactants that make cleaners more effective by increasing the wetting and spreading power of a liquid.
 EWG gives this toilet bowl cleaner an A, citing low concern for toxicity, cancer, and environmental damage.
 While it does contain fragrance, the scents are naturally derived from essential oils and extracts.

-3. BEST NATURAL BATH AND KITCHEN CLEANER: CLR Bath & Kitchen Cleaner
+3. BEST BATH AND KITCHEN CLEANER: CLR Bath and Kitchen Cleaner

-5. BEST NATURAL SCRUBBER: Bon Ami Powder Cleanser
+4. BEST COOKWARE CLEANER: Bon Ami Powder Cleanser

-7. BEST NATURAL FLOOR CLEANER: Aunt Fannie’s Floor Cleaner Vinegar Wash
+5. BEST FLOOR CLEANER: Aunt Fannie’s Floor Cleaner Vinegar Wash

 For wood, tile, and even linoleum floors, Aunt Fannie has the solution: water, vinegar, and myristyl glucoside (derived from coconut, palm kernel oil, or corn sugar).
-Essential oil-scented varieties, such Eucalyptus and Fresh Mandarin, minimize the acidic vinegar odor, but for safety, keep children and pets away from any essential oil-infused products because, as yet, there’s little scientific data on these oils.
+Essential oil-scented varieties, such as Eucalyptus and Fresh Mandarin, minimize the acidic vinegar odor.
+For safety, keep children and pets away from any essential oil-infused products because, as yet, there’s little scientific data on these oils.
 Still, Aunt Fannie’s receives an A grade from EWG.